Last Updated on 14th March 2023 by Sophie Nadeau

 The exterior of the abbey is free to visit and parking at the site is also free.
 Due to damage from past visitors, there is only a small amount of lavender which can be wandered through to take photos of (a few rows in front of the wall which is in front of the abbey).

-Unfortunately, the Abbey can currently only be visited via guided tour, and this is only provided in French.
+When I visited in 2022, you could only visit the abbey as part of a tour.
 The acoustics of the building are such that it is all but impossible to hear what the guide is saying, particularly given that the groups on the guided tours are up to 50 people.

 For those who don’t speak French, histopads are provided, though our friend’s one didn’t work at all.
 The positive about paying the admission price is that the money is used towards the upkeep and maintenance of the abbey so that future generations can continue to enjoy this special place.

-All in all, I was happy to have been able to finally see inside the interior of the abbey but was underwhelmed by the organised tour and hope that there are plans to reinstate the self-guided tour of the abbey in the future so that visitors can enjoy the space at their own pace!
+All in all, I was happy to have been able to finally see inside the interior of the abbey but was underwhelmed by the organised tour and would probably not opt to go on one again.

 Enjoyed reading about how to visit the Abbaye Notre-Dame de Sénanque?
 Pin this article now, read it again later: